silviot/edx-platform-wiki/Draft-API-Spec.md

         }

+@ormsbee: Since this is the exact same information as what's in the listing, why would someone want to use this?
+Wouldn't they typically come through the list view to get here?

+@ormsbee: I'm not sure if this is within the scope of the API, but once I'm at a detail view for an XBlock type, what can I do with this information?
+Is there a resource that can be linked off of here that would bring me to something where I could create a new content piece based off of this XBlock type?
+See its editor?
+A sample problem?

 # Group Indexes
 Conceptually, an index is simply a mapping of branches (such as "live", "draft", "honors", etc) to the latest snapshot